-WINTER Winter is the off-season in the park, but there is still a lot to do and see.
+Winter is the off-season in the park, but there is still a lot to do and see.
 Be sure to ask the park ranger on duty about current weather and snow conditions.
-WILDLIFE WATCHING Elk and deer are often seen along roadsides near Estes Park and Grand Lake. wisely taking advantage of plowed paths when snow depths make travel difficult.
+WILDLIFE WATCHING Elk and deer are often seen along roadsides near Estes Park and Grand Lake, wisely taking advantage of plowed paths when snow depths make travel difficult.

 Coyotes are also active at this time.
 Remember that the winter months place additional stress on animals.
-Please watch them quietly from a distance.
+Please watch them guietly from a distance.
 PARK PROGRAMS Rangers present fun and interesting programs year-round; check the park newspaper for current schedules.
-The spectacular free, captioned park film is available at the Beaver Meadows visitor center daily.
-SNOWSHOEING & CROSS-COUNTRY SKIING January, February and March are the best months for snowpack.
+The spectacular free, captioned park film is available at the Beaver Meadows and Kawuneeche visitor centers daily.
+SNOWSHOEING AND CROSS-COUNTRY SKIING January, February and March are the best months for snowpack.
 Earlier in the year, snowpack may be spotty at lower elevations, especially on the east side.
 New snow on ice and wetter snowfall on top of light, dry snow create avalanche conditions, so choose your routes with great care and deliberation.
 Ranger-led cross-country ski and snowshoe tours are offered on the park's west side; ranger-led snowshoe tours are offered on the park's east side.
 Check the park newspaper or call (970) 586-1206 for schedules.
 Reservations are required.
 SNOWMOBILING Snowmobiling is prohibited in the park, except for a short linkage between the Town of Grand Lake and the extensive trail system in the adjacent Arapaho National Forest.
 BACKPACKING Many backpacking areas are accessible during the winter months.
 Chances of snowfall gradually increase from September onward.
 In winter, overnight wilderness permits are by self-registration with permit boxes at several locations.
-The fee is \$10 between November 1 and April 30; in season, the fee is \$36 per reservation.
+The fee is \$18 between November 1 and April 30; in season, the fee is \$30 per reservation.
 For more information about wilderness permits, please see the "Plan Your Visit" chapter or call the park's Wilderness Office at (970) 586-1242.
+Stock; Grand Lake Touris ful in forested areas.

 ICE FISHING Ice fishing in Rocky Mountain National Park requires a Colorado State fishing license and all fishing regulations apply.
 Ice fishing is permitted in the park except in the aforementioned closed areas.
 You may need skis or snowshoes to reach certain ice fishing sites.
-In designated wilderness, no mechanical means are allowed, so use hand augers only.
+In designated wilderness, no mechanical means are allowed, so use hand augurs only.
 WINTER CAMPING As winter extends its grip on the park, some campgrounds close.
-Moraine Park Campground (one loop) on the east side stays open yearround; it is reservable from May 27 to October 11.
+Moraine Park Campground (one loop) on the east side stays open year-round; it is reservable May 24 through Oct 8.
 In winter, water is turned off and dump stations are closed to prevent frozen pipes.
 For more information, visit nps.gov/romo, call (970) 586-1206 or ask at park visitor centers.
 More information can also be found in the "Camping" chapter of this guide.

 Lodging accommodations are available year-round in the nearby towns of Estes Park and Grand Lake.
 For more information, refer to the corresponding chapters of this guide.
 WINTER SAFETY Before undertaking any outdoor recreation in winter, be sure to know the conditions, have the proper equipment and know your own limitations.
 Safety is your responsibility.
-Falling trees are an ever-present hazard, especially on windy days or following snowstorms when branches are snowladen.
-Trees can fall without warning, so always be watchful in forested areas.
-Avalanches can be triggered on seemingly gentle slopes.
-Ground blizzards (blowing snow caused by high winds) can reduce visibility to zero and wind chills may drop temperatures dramatically.
-These are extreme examples, but please remember that outdoor recreation of any type in the Rocky Mountain winter is nothing to treat lightly.
+Falling trees are an ever-present hazard, especially on windy days or following snowstorms when branches are snow-laden.
+Trees